rachelando/scaffolding/source/4-alt-text.rst

 - trends and implications comparable to those available from the chart

-Where possible, include this longer description in the shorter alt text.
+Sometimes this cannot fit in 125 characters in the alt text.
+In these cases, alt text should have high level information about the chart, similar to a chart heading.
+The full description should also be linked to the chart but outside of the alt text.
 Also where possible and practical, include a table with the actual data.

 -----------